 I found a way to solve the problem by truly learning what I needed (a guide, a practice, something to help my family emotionally should everything go wrong, a recovery plan).
 I began to learn what I valued (my family, our pets, our home, our sense of wellness).
 Bonus, I have had the amazingly fulfilling experience of creating the right product from nothing!

 Now, just a few short weeks before Terra Frma launches the Grab + Go Box, I'm sitting here writing this to you and beginning my journey through the steps in the box.
 It was hard to wait all this time but I wanted to know what our customer would experience.
-My husband even took the lead and just got us earthquake insurance.
+My husband got inspired and purchased us earthquake insurance.
 I just finished going through our camping and outdoor gear and organizing it for a quick departure.
 We stocked our pantry with extras of what we routinely eat.
 We're storing water.
 A lot of it.
 Next, we're making our various emergency kits.

-I'm choosing to do better because I'm ready to.
+I'm choosing to do better because the parts of me that are ready to are now in the lead.
 That, to me, is the key to Maya Angelou's quote.
 I can push myself to do better, but I have to be open.
 I have to know there's some sort of path I can go down, and at the end is completion.
-If I'm not feeling very open but need to get a task done, I have to use my courageous, clear, vulnerable self and find a way forward.
+If I'm feeling resistance or fearful but need to get a task done, I have to use my courageous, clear, vulnerable self and find a way forward.
+And you can, too.

 I have the Terra Frma Guidebook in my hands right now, showing me how to prepare, practice and recover.
 I know better and now I'm choosing to do better because I'm finally open and ready, with a product in my hands.
 There's a light at the end of the tunnel.